Strategic bombing: Interwar period

 During the Spanish Civil War, the bombing of Guernica by German aviators including the Condor Legion, under Nationalist command, resulted in its near destruction.
 Casualties were estimated to be between 500 and 1500.
 Though this figure was relatively small, aerial bombers and their weaponry were continually improving—already suggesting the devastation that was to come in the near future.
 Yet the theory that "the bomber will always get through" started to appear doubtful, as stated by the U.S. Attaché in 1937, "The peacetime theory of the complete invulnerability of the modern type of bombardment airplane no longer holds.
 The increased speeds of both the bombardment and pursuit plane have worked in favor of the pursuit ...
 The flying fortress died in Spain."

 Large scale bombing of the civilian population, thought to be demoralizing to the enemy, seemed to have the opposite effect.
-Dr. E. B. Strauss surmised, "Observers state that one of the most remarkable effects of the bombing of open towns in Government Spain had been the welding together into a formidable fighting force of groups of political factions who were previously at each other's throats...", a sentiment with which Hitler's Luftwaffe, supporting the Spanish Nationalists, generally agreed.
+E. B. Strauss surmised, "Observers state that one of the most remarkable effects of the bombing of open towns in Government Spain had been the welding together into a formidable fighting force of groups of political factions who were previously at each other's throats...", a sentiment with which Hitler's Luftwaffe, supporting the Spanish Nationalists, generally agreed.

 World War II

-The strategic bombing conducted in World War II was unlike any before.
-The campaigns conducted in Europe and Asia could involve aircraft dropping thousands of tons of conventional bombs or a nuclear weapon over a single city.
+In terms of scale, the strategic bombing conducted in World War II was unlike any before.
+The bombing campaigns then conducted over Europe and Asia could involve aircraft dropping thousands of tons of conventional bombs or, as happened twice in Japan in 1945, devastating much of a city all at once with an atomic bomb.

-Area bombardment came to prominence during World War II with the use of large numbers of unguided gravity bombs, often with a high proportion of incendiary devices, to bomb the target region indiscriminately—to kill war workers, destroy materiel, and demoralize the enemy.
-In high enough concentration, it was capable of producing a firestorm.
-The high explosives were often delay-action bombs intended to kill or intimidate those fighting the fires caused by incendiaries.
+Area bombardment came to prominence during World War II, with the use by attacking forces of large numbers of unguided gravity bombs, often mixed with a high proportion of incendiary devices to strike the target region indiscriminately: to kill war workers, to destroy materiel, and to demoralize the enemy.
+In high-enough concentration, such bombing could start a destructive firestorm.
+Often, high-explosive delay-action bombs could kill or intimidate people fighting the fires initially caused by the incendiary bombs.

-At first this required multiple aircraft, often returning to the target in waves.
-Nowadays, a large bomber or missile can be used to the same effect on a small area (an airfield, for example) by releasing a relatively large number of smaller bombs.
+(During WWII, such results required multiple aircraft, often returning to the target in waves.
+Whereas nowadays, one large bomber or missile could cause the same effect on a small area [a town or an airfield, for example] by releasing a relatively-large number of smaller bombs.)